Bobby Jones (left-handed pitcher): Coaching career

 From 2016 to 2022, Jones served as manager for the Sussex County Miners of the Frontier League.
-He currently is the Vice President and Chief Baseball Officer for the New Jersey Jackals of the Frontier League and the pitching coach for the Trenton Thunder of the MLB Draft League.
+He then became the Vice President and Chief Baseball Officer for the New Jersey Jackals of the Frontier League and the pitching coach for the Trenton Thunder of the MLB Draft League.
 Jones operated his own baseball academy named Bobby Jones Sports in Montville, New Jersey, until it was closed down.
 Jones also spent time as the pitching coach for both the Don Bosco Prep and Montclair Mounties varsity baseball teams.
 He also worked with the Academy of Pro Players located in Hawthorne, New Jersey, as a pitching instructor.
+Jones returned to the Jackals in 2026 as the manager.